vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 **Note:** The scope of this document is limited to VMware NSX-T Data Center Networking with NSX Advanced Load Balancer.

-## TKG on NSX-T Networking with NSX Advanced Load Balancer
+## Tanzu Kubernetes Grid on NSX-T Networking with NSX Advanced Load Balancer

 When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
 All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T Transport nodes, which provide network connectivity to the Kubernetes environment.

 Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes clusters control plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes clusters.
-Users access the applications by connecting to the Virtual IP address (VIP) of the applications provisioned by NSX ALB.
+Users access the applications by connecting to the Virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.

 # NSX Advanced Load Balancer Components

-NSX ALB is deployed in **No-Orchestrator** mode in VMC on AWS environment because the `cloudadmin` user does not have all required permissions to perform write operations to the vCenter API, which is essential.
-Therefore, the NSX ALB controller cannot orchestrate the deployment of service engines.
+NSX Advanced Load Balancer is deployed in **No-Orchestrator** mode in VMC on AWS environment because the `cloudadmin` user does not have all required permissions to perform write operations to the vCenter API, which is essential.
+Therefore, the NSX Advanced Load Balancer controller cannot orchestrate the deployment of service engines.

-NSX ALB service engines must be deployed before load balancing services can be requested by Kubernetes.
+NSX Advanced Load Balancer service engines must be deployed before load balancing services can be requested by Kubernetes.

-The following are the core components of NSX ALB:
+The following are the core components of NSX Advanced Load Balancer:

-- **NSX ALB Controller** - NSX ALB Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
+- **NSX Advanced Load Balancer Controller** - NSX Advanced Load Balancer Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
 It is the central repository for the configurations and policies related to services and management and provides the portal for viewing the health of virtual services and SEs and the associated analytics provided by NSX Advanced Load Balancer.

-- **NSX ALB Service Engine** - The Service Engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
+- **NSX Advanced Load Balancer Service Engine** - The Service Engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client- and server-facing network interactions.

 - **Avi Kubernetes Operator (AKO)** - An Avi Kubernetes operator runs as a pod in the management cluster and Tanzu Kubernetes clusters and provides ingress and load balancing functionality.
-AKO translates the required Kubernetes objects to NSX ALB objects and automates the implementation of ingresses/routes/services on the Service Engines (SE) via the NSX ALB Controller.
+AKO translates the required Kubernetes objects to NSX Advanced Load Balancer objects and automates the implementation of ingresses/routes/services on the Service Engines (SE) via the NSX Advanced Load Balancer Controller.

 - **AKO Operator (AKOO)** - The AKO operator takes care of deploying, managing, and removing AKO from Kubernetes clusters.
 When deployed, this operator creates an instance of the AKO controller and installs all the relevant objects, including:
     - AKO `StatefulSet`
     - `ClusterRole` and `ClusterRoleBinding
     - `ConfigMap` (required for the AKO controller and other artifacts)

-TKG management clusters have an AKO operator installed out-of-the-box during cluster deployment.
-By default, a TKG management cluster has a couple of `AkoDeploymentConfig` objects created, which dictate when and how AKO pods are created in the workload clusters.
+Tanzu Kubernetes Grid management clusters have an AKO operator installed out-of-the-box during cluster deployment.
+By default, a Tanzu Kubernetes Grid management cluster has a couple of `AkoDeploymentConfig` objects created, which dictate when and how AKO pods are created in the workload clusters.
 For more information on the AKO operator, see the [VMware documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

-Each environment configured in NSX ALB is referred to as a _cloud_.
-Each cloud in NSX ALB maintains networking and NSX ALB Service Engine settings.
+Each environment configured in NSX Advanced Load Balancer is referred to as a _cloud_.
+Each cloud in NSX Advanced Load Balancer maintains networking and NSX Advanced Load Balancer Service Engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4/L7) virtual services created under that cloud.

 The virtual services can be spanned across multiple Service Engines if the associated Service Engine Group is configured in Active/Active HA mode.
 A Service Engine can belong to only one Service Engine group at a time.

-IP address allocation for virtual services can be over DHCP or via NSX ALB in-built IPAM functionality.
-The VIP networks created/configured in NSX ALB are associated with the IPAM profile.
+IP address allocation for virtual services can be over DHCP or via NSX Advanced Load Balancer in-built IPAM functionality.
+The VIP networks created/configured in NSX Advanced Load Balancer are associated with the IPAM profile.

 # Network Architecture

-For deployment of TKG in VMware Cloud on AWS SDDCs, separate segments are built for the TKG management cluster, TKG Shared Services cluster, TKG workload clusters, NSX ALB management, Cluster-VIP segment for control plane HA, TKG Mgmt VIP/Data segment, and TKG workload Data/VIP segment.
+For deployment of Tanzu Kubernetes Grid in VMware Cloud on AWS SDDCs, separate segments are built for the Tanzu Kubernetes Grid management cluster, Tanzu Kubernetes Grid shared services cluster, Tanzu Kubernetes Grid workload clusters, NSX Advanced Load Balancer management, Cluster-VIP segment for control plane HA, Tanzu Kubernetes Grid Mgmt VIP/Data segment, and Tanzu Kubernetes Grid workload Data/VIP segment.

 The network reference design can be mapped into this general framework.